1kc/razer-macos/README.md

 * Razer Huntsman
 * Razer Huntsman Elite
 * Razer Huntsman TE

+Mice:

+* Razer Deathadder Elite
+* Razer Razer Lancehead Wireless
+* Razer Viper Ultimate Wireless

+Mouse mat:

+* Razer Goliathus Extended

+Laptops:

 * Razer Blade Advanced 2018

-Mice:

-* Deathadder Elite
-* Razer Lancehead Wireless
+Please feel free to open a pull request to add new devices.

 ## FAQ

-Q: Selecting a colour setting has no effect on my keyboard
+Q: Selecting a colour setting has no effect on my keyboard.

 A: It is possible that a wrong on-board keyboard profile has been selected.
 Change to a different profile and try again.
+See your device manual for specific instructions on how to switch profiles.

 Q: Menu says "No device found".

-A: Razer keyboard needs to be plugged in.
-Quit the application, plug in the keyboard and restart the application.
+A: Use the "Refresh Device List" option.

 ## Developer usage